-In Experiment 1, we examine whether specific and individuated death awareness (DR) increases the likelihood that participants will organize their self-concept in an integrative manner compared to those in both control conditions.
+In Experiment 1, we examine whether specific and individuated death awareness (DR) increases the likelihood that participants will organize their self-concept in an integrative manner compared to those in both control conditions (i.e., the MS and dentist conditions).
 We tested this hypothesis by using a validated identity integration task (14) that instructs participants to recall both a positive and a negative life experience and then, afterwards, asks them to rate the extent to which each experience has shaped their current identity.
 We hypothesized that DR would facilitate identity integration, and, as such, participants would indicate that both positive and negative life experiences were equally important in shaping their identity.
-In contrast, and in line with (14) findings, participants in the control conditions would show a bias in favor of positive experiences, and, as such, they would consider positive (relative to negative) experiences more influential in shaping their identity.
+In contrast, and in line with (14) findings, participants in the control conditions (i.e., the MS and dentist conditions) would show a bias in favor of positive experiences, and, as such, they would consider positive (relative to negative) experiences more influential in shaping their identity.

 Method

 Participants.
 We tested 108 student and staff volunteers from the University of Essex aged 18-70 years (M = 28.81, SD = 14.62).
+The majority of participants were White British (78.7%) or White European (13.9%) followed by Black Caribbean (1.9%) and Chinese (0.9%).
+4.6% of participants did not specify their race.
 The core design was a 3 (condition: DR, MS, Dentist) X 2 (recall order: first, second) between-subjects factorial.
+The MS and dentist conditions were control conditions.
 We added event acceptance (positive, negative, neutral) as a repeated measures factor (see below).
 The Ethics Committee of the University of Essex approved the experiment.
 All the participants provided informed written consent prior to participation.

 Materials and Methods.
 We randomly assigned participants to the DR condition or one of two control conditions.
 We have already described the DR manipulation in detail (36).
-With regard to control conditions, participants completed either a standard MS manipulation in which they answered two open-ended questions about their thoughts on death and dying (37), or a non-existential condition in which they answered two parallel open-ended questions about a dental procedure.
+With regard to the two control conditions, participants completed either a standard MS manipulation in which they answered two open-ended questions about their thoughts on death and dying (37), or a non-existential condition in which they answered two parallel open-ended questions about a dental procedure.
 Afterwards, participants completed a word search puzzle that is used normatively as a distraction task in experimental existential research to remove death-related cognitions from focal attention (32).
 Participants then responded to the dependent measure.
 They completed the event acceptance measure, a modified version of a validated identity integration task (14).
 They recalled a positive, negative, and neutral event that they had experienced one year prior to the experiment.
 We counterbalanced the order of the positive and negative life events, with all participants recalling the neutral event last.
+We modified the task to include a neutral event condition, and we did not include an additional one-item dependent variable that asked whether participants recalled the event using a first- or third-person perspective.
+In all other respects, we presented the instructions and dependent variables exactly as in (14).